1991–92 Aston Villa F.C. season

-During the 1991–92 English football season, Aston Villa competed in the Football League First Division.
+The 1991–92 English football season was Aston Villa's 93rd season in the Football League.
+Villa competed in the Football League First Division.
 Ron Atkinson took charge of the team taking over from Josef Venglos.

 Aston Villa improved on the previous season's poor 17th-place finish to finish 7th, under new manager Ron Atkinson.
 This came despite an horrendous run of form from New Year's Day, which saw them win just one game and score only two goals in twelve league matches.